 Jack Paxton of Top Growth Marketing adds, “It’s great having engagement, likes, comments, and shares, but if these social actions are not turning into website traffic or conversions.
 Your content is not direct enough, and you are not giving people the opportunity to move down the funnel.”

 “Measure the time website visitors spend on your website,” says Stuart Leung of Breazy.
 “This engagement metric will give you insight on whether or not visitors are spending too little time on your site.”

 Leong adds, “To track time on your website by channel, go to Acquisition → All Traffic → Channels.
 This will give you the average session duration time.
-You can also measure the time-on-site for each page.
-This will give you insight on what blog posts visitors spend the most time on.
+You can also measure the time on site for each page.
+This will give you insight into what blog posts visitors spend the most time on.
 A blog that visitors spend the most time on is likely a blog that is performing well.
 You can use those pages as a guide for what new and updated content should look like.”

 Vinay Amin of Eu Natural says, “Knowing which sites your traffic comes from is good, but knowing where your leads come from is better.”